Blog

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints that the site was built with WordPress …
+If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious tell-tale footprint that the site was built with WordPress …

-Suppose that you are browsing online and you come across a website that you like, and you would like to know if the site runs on WordPress …
+Suppose that you are surfing the web and you come across a website that you like, and you’re wondering if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code, search for the words “wp-content” either manually …
+After the source code of the site loads on your screen, search for “wp-content” either manually …

-Note: If you are unable to see “wp-content” in the source code, it does not mean that you are not looking at a WordPress site.
+Note: If you do not find “wp-content” within the page source code, it does not mean that the site you’re looking at is not a WordPress site.

-There are other ways to find out if a site runs on the WordPress software, as we will soon discuss.
+There are other ways to find out if a site was built using WordPress, as we will soon be discussing.

-As the point of this post is to try and help non-technical users, however, below you will find a number of easy methods you can use to check if your website is built with WordPress other than looking at the source code.
+As the point of this article is to help non “techies”, however, we have listed below a number of easy ways to check if your site is powered by WordPress other than looking at the source code.

-While this may seem like the most obvious thing to do, many website developers, for whatever reason, will build their clients a website and not tell them it’s WordPress.
+While this may seem like the logical thing to do, a number of website developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.

-If you used a website developer or got somebody else to build you a website, just ask your webmaster or whoever built your web site if your website was built using WordPress.
+If you hired a website developer or got somebody else to build your website, just ask your developer or whoever built your website if your site runs on WordPress.

-Okay … what if you can’t reach your website developer, or what if you’ve come across a website that you really like while browsing the net late at night and you need to know if the site was built using WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while browsing online and need to know if the site was built using WordPress?

 Powered By WordPress

-If the site uses a WordPress theme and the site template has not been customized, you can typically see a “Powered by WordPress” message shown below the footer section …
+If the site uses a WordPress theme and the website them template has not been edited, you can typically see a “Proudly powered by WordPress” notice shown at the bottom of the site …

-Sites That Tell You If A Website Runs On WordPress
+Tools That Can Tell You If A Website Has Been Built With WordPress

-Here are a couple of online applications that can tell you if a website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of online applications that will tell you if your website uses WordPress or not, and what themes or plugins the site uses …

 Using this tool is super simple.
-Just enter the address of the site into the URL field and click the button next to it.
+Just add the URL of the site into the search field and click the button next to it.

-It will search through the site code and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …
+The tool will then go and search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …

-If the web site is not powered by WordPress, you will see a message similar to the one below …
+If the site is not a WordPress-powered website, you will get a message like the one shown in the screenshot below …

 To visit this site, go here: